wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/all_in_one.rst

 #.
-Download the pre-configured Filebeat config file used to forward the Wazuh alerts to Elasticsearch:
+Download the pre-configured Filebeat configuration file used to forward the Wazuh alerts to Elasticsearch:

     .. code-block:: console